madebygps/7-day-youtube-starterkit/start-here/README.md

 Another area with endless options, my recommendation is DaVinci resolve, it's free and very capable, you most likely won't ever need to upgrade to anything because it's already top tier.
 Here is a solid [tutorial](https://www.youtube.com/watch?v=63Ln33O4p4c).

 If you already edit video and have a software you enjoy, continue using that, no need to change.

+#### Thumbnail creator

+My suggestion here is [Canva](https://www.canva.com/create/youtube-thumbnails/) it's great and has a free tier.

+Something like Adobe XD, Photoshop, etc, will also work.

 ## Time commitment